billyfrndz/simple-weather-website/README.md

-Forked for testing purposes only
+Forked for real case testing study only :D